 Invoicing – businesses

-A business that has a payment deferment authorisation (so-called credit customers) issued by Customs receives the decision on the release of the goods and the customs clearance decision at the same time.
+A business that has a payment deferment authorisation issued by Customs (a so-called credit customer) will receive the decision on the release of the goods and the customs clearance decision at the same time.

 Such a business will receive a periodic filing, which is a so-called consolidated invoice for paying all the invoices due (that is, customs clearance decisions, taxation decisions and payment decisions) at the same time.
-Read more about periodic filing below.
+See more information on periodic filing below.

-Cash customers must first pay the customs invoice (customs clearance decision) in the Customs Clearance Service, and they will receive the decision on the release of the goods only after payment.
+Cash customers must first pay the customs invoice in the Customs Clearance Service, and they will receive the decision on the release of the goods only after the payment.

 How do I get an individual customs invoice?

-Message declarants can retrieve PDF invoices specific to individual customs declarations and send them to client importers who have payment deferment authorisations.
+Message declarants can retrieve PDF invoices for individual customs declarations and send them to importers, i.e. to declarants who have payment deferment authorisations.

-The holder of the payment deferment authorisation can pay the import declaration charges with a consolidated invoice, i.e. a periodic filing, or with an individual invoice.
-If the charges are paid with an individual invoice, it is important to use the reference number of the that invoice, not the reference of the periodic filing.
+The holder of an authorisation for payment deferment can pay the import declaration charges with a consolidated invoice, i.e. a periodic filing, or with an individual invoice.
+If the charges are paid with an individual invoice, it is important to use the reference number of that invoice, not the reference of the periodic filing.

 Periodic filing schedule

-- Week 1.
-Week of release = customs declaration to be submitted
+- 1st week.
+Week of release when the customs declaration is submitted.

-- Week 4.
-The periodic filing (consolidated invoice) will be generated on Tuesday and sent to the business
+- 4th week.
+The periodic filing (consolidated invoice) will be generated on Tuesday and sent to the business.

-- Week 5.
-The due date for the periodic filing is Friday
+- 5th week.
+The due date for the periodic filing (consolidated invoice) is Friday.

 Invoice due dates